thoimetwa/qps-infra/docs/guide.md

  Steps:

-1.Go to qaprosoft/carina-demo and start Web-Demo-Test
+1. Go to qaprosoft/carina-demo and start Web-Demo-Test

-* Expected Result:Pipeline Web-Demo-Test is opened
+Expected Result:Pipeline Web-Demo-Test is opened

-2.Click Build with Parameters and run Build
+2. Click Build with Parameters and run Build

-* Expected Result: Pipeline Web-Demo-Test is started
+ Expected Result: Pipeline Web-Demo-Test is started

-3.Open Jenkins and verify that web tests are running in web node
+3. Open Jenkins and verify that web tests are running in web node

-4.Open Build History in Web-Demo-Test and select Zafira Report
+4. Open Build History in Web-Demo-Test and select Zafira Report

-* Expected Result:Zafira report Web-demo-test in opened
+Expected Result:Zafira report Web-demo-test in opened

-5.Verify that Web-Demo-Test should be failed
+5. Verify that Web-Demo-Test should be failed

-6.Click "Logs" and verify that the report had status "failed"
+6. Click "Logs" and verify that the report had status "failed"

 ### 9:Run API-Demo-Test job(should be passed)
  Preconditions: